Gissio/radpro/docs/install-fs2011.md

 * Remove the screws holding the electronics board to the front case.
 * Remove the electronics board.

-The board should look like in the photo above (the tube may be different).
+The board should look like in the photos above (the tube may also be different).
 If it does not, you may have a different hardware revision.
 In this case, Rad Pro may not function properly.

 If your board looks different and Rad Pro does not work, create an issue on https://github.com/Gissio/radpro/issues.